- Open Access

 The survey responses complemented the data in the published literature.
 The number of data points increased for certain species (Table 6), but not the geographic coverage: data in literature concerned 32 countries and our survey yielded responses from 33 countries.
 On average, the survey results provided extra yield loss data for an extra 3.86 countries.
 The survey responses especially added more recent information about the distribution and impact of selected IAS.

-When survey results were considered, the medium total estimate was twice as high than when only literature sources were used.
+When survey results were considered, the medium total estimate was in most cases larger than when only literature sources were used.
 This was as a result of the roughly double estimates for most species and the estimates for P. manihoti that were now included.
-The estimates for P. absoluta constituted a larger fraction of the total estimate when the survey responses were included than when the estimate was only based on literature, whereas the opposite trend was found for the other IAS.
+The estimates for P. absoluta were smaller when the survey responses were included than when the estimate was only based on literature, whereas the opposite trend was found for the other IAS.

 Respondents to the survey also indicated the percentage yield loss due to IAS for individual crops, without identifying the IAS.
 The crop-level costs calculated based on these responses (Table 7) were similar to the estimates based on the individual pests (Table 5), especially when the range of the latter estimates is considered.
 However, especially the estimates for bananas and cassava were clearly larger when based on the percentage loss due to all IAS combined compared to the mean species-based estimates.